Medicare Special Needs Plans in Connecticut for 2023

 What are the different types of Medicare special needs plans?

 SNPs are Medicare Advantage private health plans that cater to individuals with special needs.
-There are three types of SNP plans: D-SNP for dual-eligible (Medicare or Medicaid) individuals; I-SNP plans to support people who are institutionalized or homeboundHomebound refers to a person who is unable to leave their home due to a medical condition.
-Homebound individuals can still leave home for brief periods for non-medical reasons such as graduation, family reunions, funerals, and...; and C-SNP plans that support people with certain chronic conditions.
+There are three types of SNP plans: D-SNP for dual-eligible (Medicare or Medicaid) individuals; I-SNP plans to support people who are institutionalized or homebound; and C-SNP plans that support people with certain chronic conditions.
 Learn how to qualify.

-What benefits do Medicare SNP plans offer in Connecticut?
+What do Medicare Special Needs Plans cover in Connecticut?

 - Find a Medicare plan https://www.medicare.gov/plan-compare/